devopstrainings/linux-basics-katakoda/linux-adminstration/step2.md

 `id john`{{execute}}

-This user which we created is a real user, But lets say
+This user which we created is a real user, But also

 # Additional Commands for Practice